nataliemichelsen/Progressive-Budget/README.md

 ## 💡 **Assignment Instructions**

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+- [x] Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
+- [x] The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 Offline Functionality:

-  * Enter deposits offline
+  * - [x] Enter deposits offline

-  * Enter expenses offline
+  * - [x] Enter expenses offline

 When brought back online:

-  * Offline entries should be added to tracker.
+  * - [x] Offline entries should be added to tracker.

 ## 📌 **Assignment Requirements**